CognitivZen/elasticray/README.markdown

 # ElasticRay

-This is a webs liferay plugin for elastic search.
-It implements the interfaces as defined for liferay web plugins.
+This is a liferay webs plugin for elastic search.
+It implements the interfaces as defined for liferay search plugins.

 ## Usage